itsFrankV22/myTelemetry_Api_Node.JS/README.md

 # myTelemetry_Api_Node.JS
 I leave it open source so people can see that I don't collect extra data.
 If you want to make a pull, do it!

+- Telemetry: Receive information about plugin initialization, where it runs and much more information, receive plugin error reports and save them in a specific folder with each report and plugin order
+- Validation: It has a plugin validation system using single-use keys, the latter I do not support, you must program it yourself, you save and encrypt your plugin validation when it receives `true`

 ---

 Just add the `Telemetry.cs` class and initialize it, set your IP and you're done.

 Initialize like this